 GED preparation resources are offered.
 Work with staff and teachers on an individualized, self-paced program.
 Anyone who needs a high school degree or GED can benefit from this free service.
 A pre-test will help clients assess their readiness to take the test.
 It will also help identify specific areas to focus on.
-This is a component of the Workforce Investment Act (WIA) program.
+This is a component of The Workforce Innovation and Opportunity Act.

 Classes will focus on your specific GED subject area needs and are self-paced.
 Sessions are also held in flexible daytime hours.
 Teachers across Michigan will be flexible in what they provide.

 On-the-Job and Customized Training is offered by Career Centers in partnership with local employers.
 Businesses in the community are a major source for career and vocational training.
 Many offer formal on-the-job or customized training programs.

 Clients who have been unsuccessful in finding meaningful employment after completing various job search activities and/or people who lack marketable skills may be the ideal candidates for on-the-job training.
 Priority is usually for individuals with disabilities, dislocated workers, public assistance recipients, and low income families.
 Most of these programs also offer classroom instruction and the job openings are posted on the Michigan Talent Bank.
 Another benefit is it can help new employees earn some form of wages while they are learning a new skill or job.